fw-ai/cookbook/README.md

 The code in the repository is organized according to use-case, with some code serving multiple purposes.
 Our present emphasis is on Large Language Models (LLMs), however, we will incorporate more model classes in the future.

 ### Docker
-To enhance user convenience, we offer a Docker container inclusive of all the necessary dependencies to run the provided recipes.
-The Docker configuration is found under [`recipes/docker`](https://github.com/fw-ai/cookbook/tree/main/recipes/docker/text)
+For convenience, we offer a Docker container inclusive of all the necessary dependencies to run the provided recipes.
+The image also has the latest version of the cookbook checked out in `/workspace/cookbook`.
+However, you likely will need to modify the cookbook, so it's better to check out the repo outside of the container and mount it as described below.

+The latest version is available on DockerHub as [fwai/cookbook](https://hub.docker.com/r/fwai/cookbook).

+The Dockerfile is located under [`recipes/docker`](https://github.com/fw-ai/cookbook/tree/main/recipes/docker/text)

 ### Shared libraries
 The codebase shared across recipes is situated in [`recipes/common`](https://github.com/fw-ai/cookbook/tree/main/recipes/common).